-Malaria – know the risks before you travel25 July, 2017
+Malaria – know the risks before you travel5 May, 2018

 Malaria is a serious tropical disease spread mostly by mosquitoes.
 If it isn’t diagnosed and treated quickly it can be fatal.

-A single mosquito bite is all it takes for someone to become infected, which is why it’s important to be aware of the symptoms of malaria if you’re travelling to areas where there’s a high risk of the disease.
+A single mosquito bite is all it takes for someone to become infected, which is why it’s important to be aware of the symptoms of malaria if you’re travelling to areas where there’s any risk of the disease.
 The symptoms can include:

 - A high temperature (fever)